Jan Zwartendijk: Awards

-In 1997, Yad Vashem bestowed the title Righteous Among the Nations on Zwartendijk.
+Also in 1997, Albany, New York erected a plaque honoring Zwartendijk in the city's Raoul Wallenberg Park.
 On 10 September 2012, he was awarded with the Life Saving Cross of the Republic of Lithuania, a decoration to award the persons who, despite danger to their lives, attempted to save life.
 In June 2018, a monument to Zwartendijk (about 2,000 LED rods connected into a 7 m diameter spiral) was unveiled on Laisvės alėja, Kaunas by King Willem-Alexander of the Netherlands and President Dalia Grybauskaitė.

+In 2023, he was awarded the Erepenning voor Menslievend Hulpbetoon (Honorary Medal for Charitable Assistance), the highest possible non-military award, by the Dutch government.

 Popular culture

-In 2018 Dutch author Jan Brokken published "De Rechtvaardigen" (The Just), a book describing the rescue operation and Zwartendijk's life.
+In 2018 Dutch author Jan Brokken published De Rechtvaardigen ('The Just'), a book describing the rescue operation and Zwartendijk's life.
 The title refers to all diplomats involved in the rescue operation.

 In the novel The Amazing Adventures of Kavalier & Clay by Michael Chabon, it is implied that the protagonist Josef Kavalier receives visas from Zwartendijk and his ally Chiune Sugihara.
 Though the novel does not mention these men by name, it describes a "Dutch consul in Kovno who was madly issuing visas to Curaçao, in league with a Japanese official who would grant rights of transit" (p.
 65).

-Zwartendijk is also portrayed in the Japanese biopic of Sugihara, Persona Non Grata.
+Zwartendijk is also portrayed in the 2015 Japanese film biography of Sugihara, Persona Non Grata.

+In 2022, the monument Loom Light created by Titia Ex was unveiled in Eindhoven, the Netherlands, in commemoration of Zwartendijk and regional resistance fighters.